 Old dystopia of data breakdown and new dystopia of data in excess

-I follow the view expressed by Kurt Vonnegut and Aldous Huxley 3 that science fiction is not so much about the future as our present fears projected forward.
+I agree with the view expressed by Kurt Vonnegut and Aldous Huxley 1 that science fiction is not so much about the future as our present fears projected forward.
 Data failure and disconnect was an issue for technology in the late 20th century as embodied in the flickering CRTs (cathode ray tube screens) of Insilico.
 However, in the ‘always on’ society of the 21st century, data in excess has become the issue.
 The extreme case is the DoS (Denial of Service) attack where a website is swamped with data.
 Skills Hak admits to indiscretions in building the Emerald viewer to aid in constructing Insilico4.
-That viewer was closed down by Linden Lab after another of its developers built in code to generate a DDoS (distributed denial of service) attack on another website5.
+That viewer was closed down by Linden Lab after another of its developers built in code to generate a DDoS (distributed denial of service) attack on another website.
 This caused a scandal within Second Life as users unwittingly generated the attack when opening the Emerald viewer.
 However, this is very small in scale compared to today’s concerns.
-The DDoS attack on the Dyn servers during October 2016 was the largest in history, and was directed from around 100,000 sources in the ‘internet of things’6 bringing down sites including Twitter, the Guardian, Netflix, Reddit and CNN7.
-The possibility of significant DoS attacks orchestrated by states is now establishing a new Cold War8 with current news commentators speculating about Russian interference in the recent US Presidential elections 9.
+The DDoS attack on the Dyn servers during October 2016 was the largest in history, and was directed from around 100,000 sources in the ‘internet of things’ bringing down sites including Twitter, the Guardian, Netflix, Reddit and CNN.
+The possibility of significant DoS attacks orchestrated by states is now establishing a new Cold War with current news commentators speculating about Russian interference in the recent US Presidential elections.

 These themes reflect changes in power and control.
-20th century dystopia typically centred on a singular big organisation or leader demonstrating overt control, for example World State10 or Big Brother11, which reflected that century’s experience of totalitarianism.
-Today’s descriptions of dystopia reflect power being exerted in distributed, multiple and covert ways and in overwhelming quantities12.
+20th century dystopia typically centred on a singular big organisation or leader demonstrating overt control, for example Aldous Huxley’s World State in Brave New World or George Orwell’s Big Brother in 1984 which reflected that century’s experience of totalitarianism.
+Today’s descriptions of dystopia reflect power being exerted in distributed, multiple and covert ways and in overwhelming quantities.
 There are connected concerns around trolling and self censorship: ‘Long confined to the fringe, this year, the trolls took center stage… On the internet, all ideas appear equal, even when they’re lies… Social media exacerbates this problem, allowing people to fall easily into echo chambers that circulate their own versions of the truth’13.
 The twitter feeds in my machinima represent this new dystopia; social media, voluntarily selected, intended to narrow attention and heighten emotion, segregated out of a flood of surrounding information.

 Space, games and narratives

-This may be through personal sites such as blogs 17, posts about Insilico in shared social media sites such as Flickr18 or Facebook groups19, or posts by the Insilico twitter account20, or just one element of a wider experience of Second Life such as my machinima21 on Vimeo.
+This may be through personal sites such as blogs, posts about Insilico in shared social media sites such as Flickr or Facebook groups, or posts by the Insilico twitter account, or just one element of a wider experience of Second Life such as my machinima on Vimeo.

 Aesthetics, or why it looks how it does